Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 satellite geometry and Doppler, and updates the channel state.
 The navigation message for subframes 1–5 is generated with correct time-of-week.
-Each channel spreads the bits with its PRN code and the samples are summed into a 16‑bit I/Q stream at 5 MHz.
+Each channel spreads the bits with its PRN code and the samples are summed into a 16‑bit I/Q stream at a configurable sample rate (default 5 MHz).

 ## Build